daisy/ace/README.md

 It is important to keep in mind that only a limited portion of accessibility checks can be automated, and therefore __Ace is just a helper tool to assist in a broader, human-driven, evaluation process__.

-Under the hood, Ace currently runs the [aXe engine for automated testing of HTML](https://github.com/dequelabs/axe-core), developped by the good folks at Deque Systems.
+Under the hood, Ace currently runs the [aXe engine for automated testing of HTML](https://github.com/dequelabs/axe-core), developed by the good folks at Deque Systems.

 ## Getting started